syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

   {% endtabs %}

 N>
-For more information on mail merge using DocIO, you can refer to online documentation link:
+For more information on Mail merge using DocIO, you can refer to online documentation link:
 [MailMerge](/File-Formats/DocIO/Working-with-MailMerge)

 ### Find and Replace